 Why should you use stop losses?

 Stop Losses protect your capital from catastrophic losses.

 A Profit Stop is a Stop Loss that is employed as a stock is moving up in price in order to protect short-term profits.
 Whenever you are trading short-term, such as swing trading, momentum trading, or position trading, keeping the stop loss at a proper support level while you are holding the stock as it moves up helps protect your profits from a sudden reversal due to large-lot profit-taking.

 Why You Should Never Use a Percentage Stop Loss

 Nowadays, the market activity is predominantly short-term trading with heavy emphasis on technical analysis as well as fundamental analysis.
-This means that a percentage stop loss can cause you to to be exited from a stock simply because your stop loss based on a percentage is in the wrong place, where heavy trading is occurring between floor traders, professionals, and High-Frequency Trading firms that use complex Quantitative Analysis algorithms to buy and sell stocks on the millisecond scale.
+This means that a percentage stop loss can cause you to to be exited from a stock simply because your stop loss is in the wrong place, trailing the price of the stock by a certain percentage, which is often where heavy trading is occurring between floor traders, professionals, and High-Frequency Trading firms that use complex Quantitative Analysis algorithms to buy and sell stocks on the millisecond scale.
 This heavy trading activity can accidentally trigger a sell order on your stock if you use percentages.